This week, I received an interesting question, “Why don’t you shop at Chico’s anymore?”

 The truth is I am not buying much at all these days.
 If I need one thing to fill a hole in my wardrobe, I will buy the best quality I can afford, and it will not be memorable.
 That means no prints, no beading, no standout details.

 Over the past year, I have been letting go of the items that do not serve me well.
 I also stopped accepting items to review on the blog.
 It all became overwhelming, and I was no longer authentic or believable.
 Most women do not get something new every single day, nor do we want to.
 Being surrounded by clutter and things I rarely use does not give me a sense of peace.
-I much prefer to have a few items that I can wear many times in several combinations and always feel true to my style when I wear them.
+I prefer to have a few items that I can wear many times in several combinations and always feel true to my style when I wear them.

 Several features must be checked off before I make a purchase now.
 The first must be that it is an item that I have been looking for, not an impulse buy.
 The item must be in the color and tone that looks good with my complexion.
 The item must be a solid color neutral that goes with everything else in my wardrobe.
 I look for things that have no details, zippers, ruffles, or gathers, which would make my upper body appear more substantial.
 If I can check off all these points and the item is on sale, it might be coming home with me.
-It must also fit and flatter my shape with few if any alterations are needed.
+It must also fit and flatter my shape with few if any alterations required.

-In these photos, I am wearing an old white tank from Chico’s, Jag pull-on jeans from last year, an old scarf from Banana Republic, and a long cardigan which is also old from Saks Off 5th.
+In these photos, I am wearing an old white tank from Chico’s, Jag pull-on jeans from last year, an old scarf from the Banana Republic, and a long cardigan, which is also old from Saks Off 5th.
 The bag is by Zac Posen via Saks Off 5th last year.
 The shoes are old by Kenneth Cole Reaction.

 I meant no disrespect to Chico’s with this post.
 That was simply the question that started the conversation.
-Chico’s is an excellent company as are its sister stores White House|Black Market and Soma Intimates.
+Chico’s is an excellent company, as are its sister stores White House|Black Market and Soma Intimates.
 I have been a loyal customer for years and will continue to shop in all three stores when I need something new.